fu4303/storyhub/README.md

 ## Possible Additions in the Future

 - Enabling users to like stories that they find intriguing
-- Expand local authentication via passportjs to true-users of the application, not just demo users.
+- Expand local authentication via passportjs to potential users of the application, not just demo users.
-- Add more rich features to text editor such as images, and other forms of text formatting.
+- Add more rich features to text editor such as image uploading, and other forms of text formatting.

 ## Lessons Learned:

-Before jumping straight to coding, taking the time to properly design models and research on possible use cases would have saved me a good chunk of time, in terms of figuring out how to render certain user/application data to the view.
+In Hindsight, before jumping straight into the coding aspect, taking the time to properly plan and design models and research on possible use cases would have saved me a good chunk of time during development.